qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 This feature was developed by `Nyall Dawson (North Road Consulting) <https://north-road.com>`__

-Feature: SQL Logging in the Debugging/ Development panel
+Feature: SQL Logging in the Debugging/Development panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The debugging/ development panel now includes support for logging the SQL queries made by QGIS to backend data providers.
+The debugging/development panel now includes support for logging the SQL queries made by QGIS to backend data providers.

 This provides an effective method of debugging algorithms and data providers, as well as capturing the SQL statements made to perform specific actions against particular providers.